mosip/reporting/README.md

 #####	3. Go to Kibana dashboards and check all the dashboards are visible

+#### 5. Deploy logstash pipelines
+#####	1. Copy logstash pipeline configs from repo (reporting/reporting-framework/logstah-config/*) to server where logstash is running to below directory.
+			/usr/share/logstash/config-directory -- Create directory if not exist

+#####	2. Make required changes in the config files like db connection url, username, password, elastic search host, port...etc.

+#####	3. Run logstash pipelines using below command.
+			$cd /usr/share/logstash
+			$/bin/logstash -f config-directory &

+#####	4. Check for records are storing on to index in elastic search.

 ### 5. Testing end to end Reporting Framework
 #### 1. Test Postgres server and load data